demo-repositories/schwab-poc/next/README.md

 ## Getting Started

+First, ensure you have a .env file with the appropriate values from `.env.EXAMPLE` you'll need to generate a key from sanity.build/manage for `SANITY_API_READ_TOKEN`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev